The elephant in the (tech) room...

 Geography and inequality - here's a topic you've probably thought about when

-comparing your opportunities in life to those of
+comparing your opportunities in

 How to advocate for change with the Sustainable Development Goals